“Beware of little expenses; a small leak will sink a great ship.”Benjamin Franklin

 - Painting – painting is all depended on use and wear.
 If you have a formal living room or dining room that is rarely used, it will probably rarely have to be painted.
 The more walls are touched or rubbed up against the more frequently it will need to be painted.
 It is safe to assume you will need to repaint every 10 or so years.

 - Appliance Replacement – most appliances last about 10 years, routine maintenance can extend the life time.

 - Plumbing Replacement – most pipes in homes should last for about 100 years.
 Over time, products have improved and deficiencies in old materials have been discovered.
 Make sure and have your plumbing inspected by a home inspector, who will let you know if there is anything to worry about.

 - Energy Saving Upgrades – These can include installing tankless hot water heaters, low flow plumbing fixtures, solar panels, and energy efficient appliances.

-Now that you have a thorough understanding of the costs involved with homeownership, you are ready to make offers.
-Tomorrow we will discuss how to make appealing offers that are more likely to be accepted by a seller.
+Now that you have a thorough understanding of the costs involved with property ownership, you are ready to make offers.
+Let’s discuss how to make appealing offers that are more likely to be accepted by a seller.